-When planning a trip to Singapore, there’s one thing on many travellers’ minds more than anything: food.
-And, oh, how spot on you’d be in setting your main goal of visiting the Lion City to eating your heart’s content at one of the best hawker centres in Singapore!
+When I planned my first trip to Singapore, there was one thing on my mind more than anything: food.
+And, oh, how spot on it was to set my goal to spend most of my vacation eating to my heart’s content at all the tasty hawker centres in Singapore!

-After visiting dozens of cities on the continent, I can say with unshakeable certainty that Singapore is one of the best food cities in Asia; nay, the world.
-And nowhere in this fine city-state is there a better way to experience complete food bliss than in one of the top food courts in Singapore.
+After visiting dozens of cities on the continent, I can say with unshakeable certainty that Singapore is one of the best food cities in Asia.
+And nowhere in this fine city-state did I experience complete food bliss more than in its food courts.

 Chinatown Complex Food Centre

 Unsurprisingly, the Chinatown Complex Food Centre is heavy on Chinese-inspired dishes.
-At the food stalls, you can enjoy them all: wonton noodles, char kway teow, Hokkien mee, chicken rice, dim sum, lor mee, and bak kut teh.
+At the food stalls, I found plenty of my Singaporean favourites to enjoy: wonton noodles, char kway teow, Hokkien mee, chicken rice, dim sum, lor mee, and bak kut teh.

-At Chinatown Complex Food Centre, other more “local” popular Singaporean foods also await.
-Keep on the look out for favourites like satay, laksa, and chill crab here.
+Over several visits to the Chinatown Complex on my three trips to Singapore, I was also able to dabble in plenty of other, more “local” popular Singaporean foods.
+Keep on the lookout for favourites like satay, laksa, and chill crab here.

-The most popular stall here is Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle (#02-126).
-Better known as Hawker Chan, the food stall is famous for serving up the world’s cheapest Michelin-starred meal.
-There’s also a branch on nearby Chinatown Food Street, but it’s not quite the same as enjoying a meal at the original location.
+One of my favourite hawker stalls here is Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle (#02-126).
+Better known as Hawker Chan, the food stall famously serves up the world’s cheapest Michelin-starred meal.
+I also spotted a branch on nearby Chinatown Food Street, but it’s not quite the same as enjoying a meal at the original location.

-Another popular choice is Lian He Ben Ji Claypot Rice (#02-197/198).
-It’s one of the most famous places to eat claypot rice in Singapore.
+Another popular choice I enjoyed here is Lian He Ben Ji Claypot Rice (#02-197/198).
+It’s one of the most famous places in Singapore to eat claypot rice.
+Along with the Hainanese chicken rice at Maxwell Food Centre, this was one of my biggest culinary surprises in the city!

 Nearest MRT station: Chinatown MRT (NE4), Exit B